The Consulting System

 Please read this webpage and then this: What We Can Do For You.

-We’ll reveal our proprietary 22-Step Business Acquisition System ™.
+Business Buyer Advocates ® use our proprietary 22-Step Business Acquisition System ™.

-You’ll see our step-by-step Trail Map of the Processes for Buyer Consulting.
+They are guided by our step-by-step Trail Map of the Processes for Buyer Consulting.
 It covers searching for (and finding) businesses that buyers cannot find, due diligence, creative financing, pricing businesses for sale, dealmaking, post-acquisition due diligence and transition management.

-You’ll see important documents that demonstrate and explain our tools and know-how, such as our:
+They use important documents that demonstrate and explain our tools and know-how, such as our:

 - Business Vitality Checkup ™